abuturabofficial/w3-wiki/content/cybersecurity-and-networks/ibm-cybersecurity-analyst/_index.md

 alwaysOpen: false
 ---

+IBM Cybersecurity Analyst Professional Certificate is a specialization course, which is led by industry experts.
+The specialization focuses on intermediary skills related to cybersecurity

-This specialization has 6 courses.
+This specialization has **6 courses**.

 ### 1. Introduction to Cybersecurity Tools and Cyberattacks